 Liability

-Nothing in these Terms and Conditions limit, exclude or modify or purports to limit, exclude or modify the statutory consumer guarantees as provided under the Competition and Consumer Act 2010 (Cth), as well as any other implied warranties under the ASIC Act or similar consumer protection laws in the State and Territories of Australia (‘Non-Excludable Guarantees’).
+Nothing in these Terms and Conditions limit, exclude or modify or purports to limit, exclude or modify the statutory consumer guarantees as provided under the Competition and Consumer Act 2010 (Cth), as well as any other implied warranties under the ASIC Act or similar consumer protection laws in the States and Territories of Australia (‘Non-Excludable Guarantees’).

-Except for any liability that cannot by law be excluded, including the Non-Excludable Guarantees,, you agree to release and the Promoter excludes all liability for any loss or damage whatsoever which is suffered (including but not limited to indirect or consequential loss) or for personal injury which is suffered or sustained, as a result of a person entering the Promotion or taking a Prize.
+Except for any liability that cannot by law be excluded, including the Non-Excludable Guarantees, you agree to release and the Promoter excludes all liability for any loss or damage whatsoever which is suffered (including but not limited to indirect or consequential loss) or for personal injury which is suffered or sustained, as a result of a person entering the Promotion or taking a Prize.